Why local authorities need to re-assess parking policy now!

 Parking policy is key to combatting the climate crisis, improving air quality, promoting active, shared and sustainable travel, making transport more accessible, and delivering safe and attractive streets.
 It is one of the most effective tools local authorities can use to reduce car use and ownership and is about much more than just providing parking spaces.
+Have a look at Parking policy-why it needs to change June 2023 update which has lots of photos to show what a difference parking policy can make.

 So we work with others to advocate for compact cities, run on public transport, walking and cycling – with space freed up for more greenery, parks and space to be active, outdoors and in contact with nature.